Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Numerical methodology

 \subsection{Stellar feedback}

-During a SN explosion, energy is transferred as thermal energy to the nearest gas particles, significantly increasing their temperature to levels exceeding $T=10^6-10^8$ K. However, this energy can quickly dissipate if the numerical resolution is inadequate for accurately modeling the evolution of SN ejecta (e.g., \citealp{Stinson2007}).
+During a SN explosion, energy is transferred as thermal energy to the nearest gas particles, significantly increasing their temperature to levels that exceed $T=10^6-10^8$ K. However, this energy can quickly dissipate if the numerical resolution is inadequate to accurately model the evolution of the SN ejecta (e.g. \citealp{Stinson2007}).
 To tackle this well-known overcooling issue, we adopt the numerical method proposed by \citet{Vecchia2012}, which reduces the number of neighboring gas particles to achieve a temperature increase of $\Delta T>10^{7.5}$ K, a necessary condition for effective SN feedback.
-Moreover, we utilize a timestep limiter and adjust the timestep to ensure that the ratio of the surrounding SPH particles does not exceed 4 (e.g., \citealp{Saitoh2009}), allowing the gas particles to respond appropriately to the sudden input of SN energy (e.g., \citealp{Vecchia2012}).
+In our implementation, the strategy for coupling energy varies according to the feedback method employed.
+In the {\sc Indiv} and {\sc Simf} runs, each SN transfers its thermal energy to the single nearest gas particle.
+In contrast, in the {\sc burst} run, the total energy of an SSP, which amounts to $3.4 \times 10^{51}$ erg, is evenly distributed among three neighboring particles, with each receiving approximately $1.13 \times 10^{51}$ erg.
+This method ensures that each gas particle receives a consistent amount of energy, allowing for a direct comparison of IMF sampling and the associated feedback effects across all methods.
+Furthermore, we utilize a timestep limiter and adjust the timestep to ensure that the ratio of the surrounding SPH particles does not exceed 4 (e.g. \citealp{Saitoh2009}), allowing the gas particles to respond appropriately to the sudden input of SN energy (e.g., \citealp{Vecchia2012}).